 And just keep going!
 You can then make 3 lots of 2 ply cord and plait them together, but that’s a whole different post!

-We make cordage on many of our courses, including the IOL Bushcraft Competency Certificate course, our 5 Day Bushcraft Course, and of course on our Cordage & Containers day.
+We make natural cordage on many of our courses, including the IOL Bushcraft Competency Certificate course, our 5 Day Bushcraft Course, and of course on our Cordage & Containers day.
 You can see plenty of photos from all of these courses on our Facebook page.